georgios-antoniadis/Business_Intelligence_Coursework_Individual/README.md

 a folder including all of the necessary queries for one to create the requirements into the Metabase environment

 Located also inside the repository is a video depicting the metabase tool's functionality when it is fully configured.
+In this video one can also notice Metabase's limitations in the form of long loading times for complex requirements.

 How to install Metabase:
 1) Download the jar Metabase file from https://www.metabase.com/docs/latest/operations-guide/running-the-metabase-jar-file.html